michaeleisel/JJLISO8601DateFormatter/README.md

 ##### Is it literally the same for everything?

 For nonsensical format options (week of year but no year) and malformed date strings, the behavior is slightly different.
-For all intents and purposes, it is the exact same.
+But for all intents and purposes, it is the exact same.
 Feel free to submit a ticket if you find otherwise.

 ##### Are there other Apple libraries ripe for optimization?